iris-connect/eps/README.md

 ```bash
 source .dev-setup # load all development environment variables
 ```

+There are also role-specific development/test settings in the `settings/dev/roles` directory.
+Those can be used to set up multiple EPS servers and test the communication between them.
+Please have a a look at the [integration guidelines](docs/integration.md) for more information about this.

 **Important: The settings parser includes support for variable replacement and many other things.
 But with great power comes great responsibility and attack surface, so make sure you only feed trusted YAML input to it, as it is not designed to handle untrusted or potentially malicious settings.**